IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/lecture-Dec-1.md

 them on the heap.

 If a variable is never on the LHS of a `set!`, then there is no need to box it.
-We can copy its value into a closure to extend its live.
+We can copy its value into a closure to extend its life.

-If a variable is not free in any `lambda`, then there is also no need to box it.
-We can translate `set!` into assignment in C_3.
+If a variable is not free in any `lambda`, then there is also no need to box it, even if it is assigned-to.
+We can translate `set!` into assignment in C7.

-So in this example, we box `x` but not `y`, `z`, and `a`.
+So for this example, we box `x` but not `y`, `z`, and `a`.

     (let ([x 0])
       (let ([y 0])